-Graduate Management Admission Test, more popularly known as GMAT, is a computer adaptive examination, used to measure the skills essential to the study business and management courses.
+Graduate Management Admission Test, more popularly known as GMAT, is a computer-adaptive assessment which is used to measure the quantitative, logical reasoning and reading and writings skills which are essential to seek admission to top-tier B-Schools for business and management courses.
 The test is conducted by the Graduate Management Admission Council (GMAC).
-The GMAT score is widely accepted by more than 1600 B-schools for more than 6, 000 business and management courses.
-So preparing with an edge is important to score more than average score, being accepted to the program rather being rejected or on waitlist.
+The GMAT score is widely accepted by more than 7,000 business and management programs at approximately 2,300 graduate business schools across the globe.
+So preparing with an edge is an important parameter to score more than an average score, being accepted to the program rather being rejected or on the waitlist.

-The uniqueness of GMAT registration is there is no rush for dates, as the test is available throughout the year.
-To enrol for GMAT 2017, candidates must log in onto the official website of GMAT.
-In a year, a candidate is enable to attempt the test five times.
-In case of GMAT retake, one can reschedule the test after 16 days of the previous test.
+The uniqueness of GMAT registration is that there is no rush for exam dates, as the test is available throughout the year and taken multiple times in a year.
+To enroll for GMAT 2019, candidates must log in onto the official website of GMAT.
+In a year, a candidate can attempt the test up to five times.
+In case, a candidate wishes to retake the GMAT exam, he/she can reschedule the test after 16 days from the previous attempt.

-The cost of GMAT exam is U$250.
-In Indian currency, it costs approximately Rs 16,500.
-For the payment process one can use credit/debit card just use Visa, MasterCard, American Express and JCB cards.
-Additionally, payment can be made through Money Orders, Cashier’s Checks and Personal Checks that must be drawn in favour of Pearson VUE GMAT.
+The cost of the GMAT exam is US$250.
+In Indian currency, it costs Rs.
+17,500 approximately.
+For the payment process, one can use credit/debit card such as Visa, MasterCard, American Express and JCB cards.
+Additionally, the payment can also be made through Money Orders, Cashier’s Checks and Personal Checks that must be drawn in favor of Pearson VUE GMAT.

-Alike other common aptitude tests, GMAT also consist of four sections; Analytical Writing Assessment, Integrated Reasoning, Quantitative, and Verbal.
-Once you complete your GMAT test your score is displayed on the screen.
-Within three weeks of the exam, GMAC announces the official GMAT score.
+Alike other common aptitude tests, GMAT also consist of four sections: Analytical Writing Assessment, Integrated Reasoning, Quantitative, and Verbal Ability.
+Once you complete your unofficial GMAT test your score is displayed on the screen.
+Within three weeks of the exam, GMAC announces the official final GMAT score.

-There are no such GMAT Eligibility Criteria or guidelines are provided by GMAC (Graduate Management Admission Council) for the GMAT exam, but the GMAT aspirants must fulfill few criteria to appear for GMAT to pursue MBA in foreign universities.
+There are no such GMAT Eligibility Criteria or guidelines set by the GMAC (Graduate Management Admission Council) for appearing the GMAT exam, but the GMAT aspirants must fulfill some basic criteria to appear for GMAT and to pursue MBA in foreign universities.

-The test contains four sections and the contents mentioned below:
+The test contains four sections and the contents are mentioned below:

-- Reading comprehension – a passage will be given to you on any topic from sociology to astronomy.
-You need to read and understand it and answer the questions that follow.
+- Reading Comprehension – A passage will be given to you on any topic from sociology to astronomy.
+You need to read through and understand it and answer the questions that follow.

-- Sentence correction – you don’t have to actually correct the sentences here.
+- Sentence Correction – You don’t have to actually correct the sentences here.
 You will be given five ways to write a sentence, of which only one will be correct.
-You need to identify which one this is.
+You need to identify which is the correct one from the lot.

 - Multi-Source Reasoning